Sharpness-Aware Minimization Leads to Low-Rank Features: Related work and background knowledge on SAM

 \myparagraph{Implicit sharpness minimization.} There are multiple works that suggest that sharpness can also be minimized \textit{implicitly} by standard training algorithms.
 For example, \citet{cohen2021gradient} formulate the dependency between the learning rate used for training and the sharpness given by the maximum eigenvalue of the Hessian. \citet{barrett2021implicit} and \citet{smith2021origin} derive a gradient regularization term that is related to SAM by analyzing SGD and GD with finite step sizes. \citet{damian2021label} suggest a connection between label-noise SGD which implicitly minimizes the trace of the Hessian and SAM whose variations can also minimize the same quantity \citep{wen2023how}. \citet{mulayoff2021the} and \citet{nacson2023the} suggest a relation between sharpness and smoothness for two-layer networks depending on the learning rate of gradient descent.

 \myparagraph{Low-rank and sparse features.} The most related work to ours is the one by \citet{ramesh2022hierarchical}.
 They briefly note that contrastive language-image pretraining (CLIP) \citep{radford2021learning} with SAM leads to a reduction of the feature rank which they leverage for more efficient feature quantization. \citet{huh2021low} observe that existing training techniques such as SGD on neural networks can already produce features of reduced rank.
-On a similar note, \citet{ethayarajh2019contextual} and \citet{cai2021isotropy} observe an extreme anisotropy of the feature space for language models trained with standard methods, including an interesting low-rank cluster structure. \citet{galanti2022sgd} and \citet{timor2023implicit} discuss a low-rank effect in the weight matrices due to a small weight norm which is achieved either with weight decay or with a small initialization scale. \citet{andriushchenko2022sgd} study the effect of large step size SGD on the Jacobian of the network and activation sparsity. \citet{li2023the} observe that \textit{standard} training leads to extreme activation sparsity in the MLP blocks of transformers.
+On a similar note, \citet{ethayarajh2019contextual} and \citet{cai2021isotropy} observe an extreme anisotropy of the feature space for language models trained with standard methods, including an interesting low-rank cluster structure. \citet{galanti2022sgd} and \citet{timor2023implicit} discuss a low-rank effect in the weight matrices due to a small weight norm which is achieved either with weight decay or with a small initialization scale. \citet{na2022train} suggest that models trained with SAM are more compressible via weight pruning and quantization. \citet{gulcehre2022empirical} observe that using SAM with dropout can lead to a lower rank in reinforcement learning tasks. \citet{andriushchenko2022sgd} study the effect of large step size SGD on the Jacobian of the network and activation sparsity. \citet{li2023the} observe that \textit{standard} training leads to extreme activation sparsity in the MLP blocks of transformers.